savantskie/friday/Adaptive_Memory_v3_original.md

 """
-title: Friday Short Term Memory v0.0.4 - Short term memory for Friday
-author: Nate
-version: 0.0.4
+Adaptive Memory v3.0 - Advanced Memory System for OpenWebUI
+Author: AG

 ---

 # Overview

-Friday Short Term Memory is a sophisticated plugin that provides **persistent, personalized memory capabilities** for Large Language Models (LLMs) within OpenWebUI.
+Adaptive Memory is a sophisticated plugin that provides **persistent, personalized memory capabilities** for Large Language Models (LLMs) within OpenWebUI.
 It enables LLMs to remember key information about users across separate conversations, creating a more natural and personalized experience.

 The system **dynamically extracts, filters, stores, and retrieves** user-specific information from conversations, then intelligently injects relevant memories into future LLM prompts.